-The subject property has been altered, extended and remodelled with regards to the construction of the single storey rear extension, the formation of the ground floor toilet and utility room, the creation of the en suite shower room on the first floor and the formation of the attic storage room where roof timbers have been moved/removed.
+The subject property has been altered and extended with regard to the formation of the attic accommodation accessed via a spiral staircase from the first floor landing.
 Our valuation advice assumes that all necessary Local Authority consents have been sought and granted.
 This position should be clarified prior to purchase.